neo4j-labs/neo4rs/README.md

 > [!IMPORTANT]
 > This driver is a work in progress, and not all features are implemented yet.

-Only Bolt versions 4.0 and 4.1 are supported.
+Only Bolt protocol versions 4.0 and 4.1 are supported.
 Support for later versions is planned and in progress.

 This means, that certain features like bookmarks or element IDs are not supported yet.